Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

 - Green Bay, Detroit, Washington (8-6-1) could all still end up as the No. 6 seed.
 So could 8-7 Tampa Bay, though as laid out here, the Bucs’ chances are really, really slight.

-If Seattle is the No. 2 seed then it would face the highest-remaining seed of the winners from the first weekend in the divisional round.
+If Seattle is the No. 2 seed, then it would face the highest-remaining seed of the winners from the first weekend in the divisional round.

-Seattle could also still be either the No. 3 or No. 4 seed.
+Seattle could also still be either the No. 3 or No. 4 seed, meaning its opponents could be any of the teams still alive for the wild card spots.

+A simple way to view it from Seattle’s perspective also became more clear Tuesday morning — if Seattle beats the 49ers Sunday then it is either the No. 2 or No. 3 seed.
+If the Seahawks lose to the 49ers then they are guaranteed to be the No. 4 seed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.